Scholarships change lives. Whether you've received a scholarship, created one or both.

 Previously Highlighted Scholarship Funds

 A scholarship fund is highlighted each year at the Scholarship Recognition Event.
-Below is a listing of scholarship funds that have been recognized at previous events.
+Below is a listing of scholarship funds that have been recognized in previous years.

 - 2012: The Women’s Board Scholarship Fund